Team-Tea-Time/laravel-forum/readme.md

 "riari/laravel-forum": "dev-master"
 ```

+Update your packages:

+`composer update`

-Then add the following service provider to your app.php:
+Then add the following service provider to your app/config/app.php:

 ```php
 'Riari\Forum\ForumServiceProvider',
 ```

-Update your packages:

-`composer update`

 ### Deploy the controller